 Little Haiti is full of French–Creole influence.
 The neighbourhood is attracting a lot of attention with its unique art and culture, cafés, exhibitions, music and theatre.
 It shows off these attributes with amazing Caribbean restaurants, colourful street murals and fruit stands.

-9. One Thousand Museum condo building was build by Zaha Hadid.
+9. The One Thousand Museum condo building was built by Zaha Hadid.

 One Thousand Museum is a skyscraper private apartment suite in Miami, situated at 1000 Biscayne Boulevard.
 In 2019, the museum was completed, the 62-story building is 707 feet (215 m) tall, making it one of the tallest structure in Miami.
 The structure's colourful plan includes a bending exoskeleton halfway darkening the overhangs that also fill auxiliary needs, permitting the inside space to have fewer segments.
 The building is viewed as ultra-extravagance, containing around 84 habitations, comprising a two-story duplex penthouse, four condos, ten full-floor living arrangements, and 70 half-floor.